mathewsrc/generativeai-questions-and-answers-app/README.md

 4. Enable Bedrock Foundation Models

-Then go to AWS > Amazon Bedrock > Model access ([Link](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess)) and enable the foundation models you want to use.
-Notice that this project is going to create resources in the'us-east-1' region so make sure that your AWS account region is the same.
-Observation: some models require access grants and it can take some time until you can access it.
-I created a follow up instruction [bedrock_tutorial]() for you on how to require models access.
+Then go to the AWS console > Amazon Bedrock > Template Access and enable the base templates you want to use.
+I created a [bedrock_tutorial](tutorials/bedrock_tutorial.md) tutorial for you on how to request model access.

 5. Install AWS CLI

-Finally, we need to install AWS CLI so Terraform can access your credentials.
+Finally, we need to install AWS CLI to use Terraform with aws provider.
 See [link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#cliv2-linux-install) for more information:

 Execute the following code to install AWS CLI: